 What You Can Do

-Thank you for speaking up for the dogs and families of Independence!
+Thanks for advocating for the dogs and families of Independence!